lexCoder2/camtrack/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request
+4. Submit a pull request

 ## License

 This project is licensed under the MIT License.

-## Support

-For issues and support:

-- Check the troubleshooting section
-- Review console logs for errors
-- Ensure all prerequisites are met
-- Verify camera compatibility